 Do not suffer these horrible injuries alone and without financial support.
 A Greenville, SC car accident lawyer with Hammack Law Firm is ready to help you seek financial recovery from your car accident when you are.

 South Carolina Traffic Accident Laws

-As per South Carolina’s Code of Laws, South Carolina Code of Laws section 15-3-530 sets the statute of limitations, or the amount of time that a victim of driver negligence has to file a claim for their car accident injury, property damage, and the wrongful death of a loved one.
-Victims are allowed three years from the date of the accident to file their claim.
+As per South Carolina’s Code of Laws, S.C.
+Ann § 15-3-530 sets the statute of limitations, or the time a victim of driver negligence has to file a lawsuit for their car accident injury, property damage, or the wrongful death of a loved one.
+Victims are allowed three years from the date of the accident to file their lawsuit.

-For wrongful death, the three-year statute of limitation period commences on the date of death caused by the accident.
-Any action taken towards filing after the time bar is up, can be motioned for dismissal and the case will likely not be heard.
+For wrongful death, the three-year statute of limitations period commences on the date of death caused by the accident.
+Any action taken toward filing after the time bar is up can be motioned for dismissal, and the case will likely not be heard.

-It is also important to note that the South Carolina Code of Laws section 56-5-1270 requires individuals involved in an auto collision to file a Traffic Collision Report form and send it to the state’s Department of Motor Vehicles if the crash resulted in:
+It is also important to note that S.C.
+Ann § 56-5-1270 requires individuals involved in an auto collision to file a Traffic Collision Report form and send it to the state’s Department of Motor Vehicles if the crash resulted in:

 - $1,000 in property damages or more

 - Physical injuries

 Drivers and owners of vehicles that were involved in an accident with these conditions need not file the form if a police officer has already investigated the condition of the vehicles at the scene of the accident.